poojithayadavalli/july11-2/README.md

 OUTPUT FORMAT:

-  Print a single integer denoting the amount of money Poojitha will spend.If she doesn't have enough money to buy one keybourd and one USB drive,print -1 instead
+  Print a single integer denoting the amount of money Kumar will spend.If he doesn't have enough money to buy one keybourd and one USB drive,print -1 instead

 Input-1: